MyPureCloud/developer-center-blog/source/2021-07-12-Q2-Retro/index.md

 category: 0
 ---

 Greetings everyone.
 I hope everyone is keeping safe and healthy in these challenging times.
 We are officially halfway through the year.
 2021 is flying by and the second quarter of the year is in the books.
 The Developer Engagement team and the rest of Genesys Cloud has been busy this year.
 New features, new development tools and lots of new content.
-I wanted to take a moment and share with you a quick summary of everything the team has been working on this quarter.
+I wanted to take a moment and share with you a quick summary of everything the team has been working on this second quarter of 2021.

-# New faces on the team
+## New faces on the team

 Our senior leadership recognizes that one of the keys to a vibrant development platform is to have the right people in place to support the needs of a rapidly growing and ever changing development community.
 As our developer community grows, we are growing.
-I am pleased to announce two new engineers have joined the developer engagement team, bringing our total engineering staff up to 7 engineers.
+I am pleased to announce two new engineers have joined the Developer Engagement team, bringing our total engineering staff up to 8 engineers.
 The new engineers joining the Development Engagement team are:

 | | | |
 |-|-|-|
 |<img src="ebenezeroseigenesyscom.png" alt="Jacob Shaw" width="100"/>|Ebenezer Osei|Ebenzer is an international student from Ghana.
 Ebenezer graduated from Truman State University in spring, 2021 with a Computer Science major.
 His favorite technologies so far are Flutter for mobile development and React for frontend.|
 |<img src="charlieconneelygenesyscom.png" alt="Jacob Shaw" width="100"/>|Charlie Conneely|Charlie is from County Cavan in Ireland and recently graduated from the Galway-Mayo Institute of Technology with a degree in Software Development.|

-# More Content, More Channels of Information
+## More Content, More Channels of Information
 Our goal is to deliver timely, relevant, and consumable content for all the developers who use our site.
 We currently have 5 channels for delivering information about the Genesys Cloud development platform:

 1. [__Developer Center__](https://developer.genesys.cloud).
 Our developer center is the main portal for finding documentation around the Genesys Cloud APIs and development tools.
 It has a wide variety of topics dealing not only with the individual API calls, but also development guides on API integration, data integration, and Genesys Cloud development best practices.
 The developer center is the starting point for all developer content within Genesys Cloud.

 2. [__Genesys Cloud Developer Blog__](/blog/).
 The blog contains articles on various Genesys Cloud development topics.
 It covers a wide range of topics, including new developer tool announcements, best practices for building your contact center within Genesys Cloud and hands-on articles on how to use the Genesys Cloud APIs.

 3. [__DevDrops__](/video/devdrops/).
 Our DevDrop series is a new video series that we released this year.
 Its focus is on delivering short, consumable videos (10-20 minutes in length) that are meant to be "developer-to-developer" conversations around specific developer-related topics.
+We are experimenting with our video formats and looking at how we can breakdown larger topics into smaller videos.

 4. [__DevCasts__](/video/devcasts/).
 Our DevCasts are our more traditional Webinar topics that are approximately 45-60 minutes in lengths and allow for audience participation.
 They cover a wide variety of development topics and are not just limited to discussions related to platform APIs.